DohyeongKi/better-homomorphic-sine-evaluation/readme.md

 You can download each library at
  - NTL : https://www.shoup.net/ntl/doc/tour.html.
  - GMP : https://gmplib.org/

 We checked that the program properly works on Ubuntu 18.04.1 LTS with the libraries NTL(ver.
 11.3.2) and GMP(ver.
 6.1.2)

 ## How to use it?

 First, you can make "Makefile" by typing "cmake .".

-Then, type "make all" to get the executable file "find_polynomial".
+Next, type "make all" and obtain the executable file "find_polynomial".

 You can use the executable file by typing "./find_polynomial 'Degree ' 'Error' 'Scaling'".

-You should type integers for each argument, and each argument has following meaning.
+You should put integer for each argument, and each argument has following meaning.

  - Degree : degree bound of interpolation polynomial
  - Error : ![](http://latex.codecogs.com/gif.latex?-%5Clog_2) of maximum deviation of test values from each i-0.25
  - Scaling :  the number of scaling

-(Refer to "Better Bootstrapping for Approximate Homomorphic Encryption" (https://eprint.iacr.org/2019/688.pdf) for more detail)
+[Refer to "Better Bootstrapping for Approximate Homomorphic Encryption" (https://eprint.iacr.org/2019/688.pdf) for more detail]

 For example, you can type "./find_polynomial 30 10 2"

-In summary, you should type following commands.
+In summary, you should type following commands on terminal.
  1. Type "cmake .".
  2. Type "make all".
  3. Type "./find_polynomial 'degree' 'error' 'scaling'"